 After that, you have to go through a process called Flagpoling.
-In this temporary visitors have to go out of Canada through the US border and apply for a work permit and then re-enter Canada.
+In this temporary, visitors have to go out of Canada through the US border, apply for a work permit, and then re-enter Canada.

 4. Interim Authorization to Work

 We have discussed how to convert a visitor visa to a work permit in Canada.
 Now, let’s understand how Interim Work Authorization works.
-If you apply for a work permit in Canada under a visitor status you have to wait for about 132 days to receive it.
+If you apply for a work permit in Canada under visitor status, you must wait about 132 days to receive it.
 It means you can’t work until the work permit is approved.

 IRCC addressed this problem through an “Interim Authorization to Work.”
 With that, you can obtain this authorization to work quickly.
 You can start working immediately if you have received an employer-specific job offer.
 It is introduced to address the labour shortages, though it is not automatic.

 - Fill out this IRCC web form available on the official website.

 - Wait for IRCC to contact you.
 This may take up to 30 business days (6 weeks).